 The Creative Therapy that I offer is broadly integrative, with firm roots in gestalt psychotherapy.
 Gestalt is a holistic and humanistic client centred approach, that acknowledges the unity of mind, body, emotions and spirit, allowing all aspects of an individual to be included and valued.
 It takes a positive view of human potential, acknowledging the natural tendency of individuals towards growth and development and the recognition that we are all in essence complete and whole individuals with our own unique relationship to the world.

 Past events often leave deep wounds that limit the full expression of our personality.

 While acknowledging these past events and unresolved issues, gestalt therapy attempts to work in the here and now, with a focus on gaining awareness of your inner state, your current needs and your present life situation, exploring how you relate to the world and your potential for growth and change.

 Accepting things as they are is one of the key concepts in gestalt therapy and the basis of any change.
-Without accepting 'all of you', even the parts of you that you dislike and want to change, you are creating a resistance to the full expression of yourself and the fulfillment of your needs.
+Without accepting 'all of you', even the parts of you that you dislike and want to change, you are creating a split and resistance to the full expression of yourself and the fulfillment of your needs.

 The main focus and goal of therapy is to support you to achieve a greater awareness of how you relate and interact in the world, to become aware of what nourishes you and what is less satisfying, and come to an appreciation of and access to a wider range of life choices and ways of relating.